digomattar21/meli-ps-24-api/README.md

 ### Functionalities

-- **CRUD Operations**: Provides Create, Read, Update, and Delete operations for tickets and categories.
+- **CRUD Operations**: Provides Create, Read, Update, and Delete operations for tickets, categories and severities.

 - **External API Integration**: Integrates with JSONPlaceholder API to assign tickets to users based on external user IDs.